SOC - Sociology

-General education introductory course.
+General education social and behavioral sciences introductory course.
 Introduces basic concepts, propositions and theoretical approaches of sociology, including elementary methods of studying social phenomena.
 The basic course for students who intend to take additional courses in sociology.

 SOC 306.
 Introduction to Gender Studies (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as WOMS 306.
-Serves as an introduction to the sociology of gender.
-Explores how gender is socially constructed through culture, everyday interactions, the media, and institutions such as the family, education, and work.
-Considers the consequences of gender for relationships, sexuality, economic opportunity, and well-being, with a goal of connecting theory and research on gender to personal experiences.
-Examines how gender intersects with other forms of social inequality, including race, social class, and sexual orientation.
+Introduces the sociology of gender.
+Explores how gender is socially constructed through culture, everyday interactions, the media, and institutions such as the family, education and work.
+Considers the consequences of gender for relationships, sexuality, economic opportunity and well-being, with a goal of connecting theory and research on gender to personal experiences.
+Examines how gender intersects with other forms of social inequality, including race, social class and sexual orientation.
 Course includes diversity content.